 If you wear prescription glasses, there are lenses available now with blue light protecting coatings that you are able to get, which would give you protection from blue light all day.
 If you already have prescription glasses but don’t have the blue light protection coating, there are a couple of ways you can still protect yourself from blue light.
-You can get glasses that fit over your glasses, or you can get blue light blocking clip-ons.
+You can get glasses that fit over your glasses, or you can get blue-light-blocking clip-ons.
 These clip-ons easily clips onto your current glasses, and you can remove them when you don’t need them.
-Great for anyone that works for extended periods of time in front of digital devices, and want to protect their eyes from the blue light emitting from those devices.
-Below you will find some fairly inexpensive, but quality blue light blocking clip ons that you can utilize to protect your eyes.
+Great for anyone that works for extended periods of time in front of digital devices, and wants to protect their eyes from the blue light emitting from those devices.
+Take a look at some of the best blue light blocking clip-ons currently available on the market.

-My number one recommended blue light blocking clip-on is one made by Spectra479.
-This company makes one of the most high-quality and best selling blue light blocking glasses on the market today, and now you can use that high-quality blue light blocking lens on your own prescription glasses, or even your reading glasses.
+This company makes one of the most high-quality and best-selling blue light blocking glasses on the market today, and now you can use that high-quality blue light blocking lens on your own prescription glasses, or even your reading glasses.

 If you do a lot of work in front of a computer, or if you’re like me and have multiple computer monitors in front of you, the amber lens is a great lens to use to help filter out as much blue light as possible.
 Especially if a lot of that work is at night, but if you don’t mind the color you are able to use it during the day as well.
 The daytime clip-on is a great one to use if the amber color is too much for you but still would like to have some blue light protection the daytime clip-on is a great option.